 I grew up in Tulsa and my wife grew up in Pawhuska.
 We had lived in Pennsylvania and North Carolina, but we moved back to Tulsa in 2011 to be closer to our families.
 I have known Chris White a long time and I joined CPG after moving back “home.”

-Building on more than 40 years of entrepreneurial, consulting and M&A experience, I wear three different hats:
+Building on more than 40 years of entrepreneurial, consulting and M&A experience, I provide the following support for business leaders and owners:

 My dad died when I was six and my mom took over his home construction business.
 She was a very bright lady and she ran the business successfully while raising three sons.
 No one used the term “serial entrepreneur” back then, but she went on to acquire a small resort at Grand Lake and start a company to bring “big name” entertainers to Tulsa.
 One of my favorite growing up memories was the night we entertained Tom and Dick Smothers at our house.
 I learned a lot about running businesses from my mom.